bpetit/blog/content/posts/electricity-renewables-claims.md

 ## Guarantee of Origins certificates, in their "unbundled" version may be emitted for existing production capacities

-For example an old hydro power plants there for decades, so there is no way the certificate is involved in helping top build new capacity, plus there are other accountability issues that can rigg the game (see sources below for details).
+For example an old hydro power plants there for decades, so there is no way the certificate is involved in helping to build new capacity, plus there are other accountability issues that can rigg the game.

-PPAs are reputed to be a better type of certificate, as are supposed to have an actual effect for an electicity producer, at least reserving future production at fixed price so the producer survives an electricity price drop, securing the project on a longer term.
+PPAs are reputed to be a better type of certificate, as are supposed to have an actual effect for an electicity producer, at least reserving some of the future production at fixed price so the producer survives an electricity price drop, securing the project on a longer term.
 However, the details matter, this more concrete connection between consumer and producer is not ensured in the same way whether this is an "on-site", a "sleeved", or "virtual" PPA.
-Vitual PPAs being the worst case as the producer can be connected to totally different electricity grid, very remote than the consumer.
+Vitual PPAs being the worst case as the producer can be connected to totally different electricity grid, very remote from the consumer.

 As this is already a too long post, I'll finnish with resources to dig deeper, with [this very large bibliography on the topic made by the University of Edinburgh](https://www.bccas.business-school.ed.ac.uk/research/carbon-accounting-pricing-policy/renewable-energy-purchasing), or for french readers, I've contributed to describe this in the [Ademe's 2024-2060 prospective study on Datacenters consumptions, pages 47-48](https://librairie.ademe.fr/energies/8910-prospective-d-evolution-des-consommations-des-data-centers-a-court-moyen-et-long-terme-de-2024-a-2060.html).